clairedemars1/Python_Interpreter_Partial/turn_in/README.txt

 Extra stuff:
-- I made bools' and floats' output match Python's output
+- made bools' and floats' output match Python's output

-- I made bool math work
+- made bool math work
 	eg (3==3)+2 evaluates to 1+2 or 3, but (3==3) evaluates to True
 	I did it in an elegant way, using Justin's idea of BoolLiteral inheriting from IntLiteral, since doing so lets you use all of Int's math function implementations